Sandalmoth/magic-chiptuner/README.md

 guess and the biggest I could fit in RAM.
 Next time I buy a computer, I guess I'm gonna bump it up a bit.

+_2020-12-16_
+Wrote some code to generate test output.
+Had to do some extremely silly numpy- torch interconversion to avoid memory leak from assigning slices in place.
+Supposedly setting requires_grad=False should stop that, but it didn't seem to work.
+In addition, this is far too slow for real time music generation running on my cpu.
+It needs to be about 100-1000 times faster I think.
+Ultimately, it only learned to play one note, so, that's not very impressive either...

 ## Preemptive QnA
 _Why chiptuner?_